WeblateOrg/weblate/docs/legal.rst

 ----------------------

-Weblate does not contain any cryptographic code, but it might be subject to the export controls as it uses third party components which utilize cryptographic functions.
+Weblate does not contain any cryptographic code, but it might be subject to the export controls as it uses third party components which utilize cryptography for authentication, data integrity and data confidentiality.

 Most likely Weblate would be classified as ECCN 5D002 or 5D992 and as a publicly available libre software, it should not be subject to EAR (see